Online Sorting and Translational Packing of Convex Polygons: Online packing

 Our algorithm will allocate space of the strip for boxes of the various box types.
 Each box of type $T$ contains either: \begin{itemize} \item a piece $P$ that $T$ matches, or

 \item one, two, or three boxes of types that are children of $T$ in the box type tree. \end{itemize}

 We now explain the behavior of our algorithm \onlinepacker\ when a new piece $P$ arrives; see \cref{fig:algpack}.
-Suppose first that there exists a box $B_1$ that satisfies the following properties. \begin{itemize} \item The type $T_1$ of $B_1$ is suitable for $P$, i.e., $T_1$ is an ancestor of a type $T_k$ that matches $P$ in the box type tree.
-Here, $T_1,\ldots,T_k$ be the path from $T_1$ to $T_k$ in the box type tree.

-\item The box $B_1$ has room for one more box of type $T_2$. \end{itemize} If more than one such box exist, we choose $B_1$ as small as possible, i.e., with maximum dimension.
+Let $T=[x_1,\ldots,x_d]$ be a type that matches $P$.
+Consider first the special case that $d=0$, which means that the basic box type matches $P$.
+We then allocate a new box $B_0$ of the basic type and place it as far left in the strip as possible (that is, without overlapping any already allocated box) and place $P$ there.